jonataw/vuelr/docs/demo.md

 # Demo

-Try editing the code below and see the preview above change in real-time!
+Try editing the code below and see the preview react to your changes in realtime.

 <ExampleCodeMirror id="codemirror-demo" />